stoneLeaf/timeflies-angular/README.md

 To be specific, in case the returned `UrlTree` was the root url `/` and it was the first navigation request (as in the application is started on the guarded path), it would not redirect at all after the `NavigationCancel` event.
 The culprit was `router.navigated`, a boolean set to `true` when 'at least one navigation happened' as stated [internally](https://github.com/angular/angular/blob/eea2b0f288eec889d56afb07dad21f75e77f1241/packages/router/src/router.ts#L327).
 For some reason, in the piped `catchError` block handling the case where a guard returned a `UrlTree` to be used as a redirection, that boolean was invariably set to `true`.
 Then, when the router would process the new navigation, in that case the redirection to the root path, it would discard it as that path was considered already navigated to.

 I learned *a lot* in the process about both [VS Code debugging tools](https://code.visualstudio.com/docs/editor/debugging) and Angular's router inner workings.
 This led to my [first pull request on a project that size](https://github.com/angular/angular/pull/28271).
 Before committing the patch, I also had to set up the right environment for a local run of the *lengthy* [full Angular test suite](https://github.com/angular/angular/blob/d6cfe2ed7ef32b0cca9b164789473e12c385075e/docs/BAZEL.md).
 I ended up spending a lot more time than anticipated as I had to switch versions for some packages, install missing dependencies and use a whole new tool to me, [Bazel](https://bazel.build/).

+### Taking shape

+At that point, I had enough in place to be able to finally focus on component creation.
+It felt great to see my application getting its features implemented one-by-one.
+A good amount of work went into the layout design.
+I wanted the UI to look good and be well structured.
+My daily practice of CSS was really paying off as I was less and less prone to the trial and error approach and was able to write styles with more confidence.

+One key aspect of component design was finding a way to properly handle the flow of data between components.
+Apart from the use of services, one way to get data to a child component wasthe [Input decorator](https://angular.io/api/core/Input), and to the parent component, an [EventEmitter](https://angular.io/api/core/EventEmitter).
+Another key aspect was the proper handling of observables.
+For instance, to prevent memory leaks, it is good practice to unsubscribe on component destruction.
+That can become quite cumbersome when you have multiple subscriptions in a single component.
+With that in mind, I chose to make use of Angular's [async pipe](https://angular.io/api/common/AsyncPipe) as much as possible as it handles it automatically.

+Another feature I wanted to implement was a toast notification service.
+It was important to give feedback to user actions, and that was one way to do it.
+The service was just a single point of entry for broadcasting messages.
+Most of the logic came in a shared component which subscribed to the service stream.
+I chose to implement a queue system to ensure each message had a controllable lifetime and also added the option to make them either auto-dismissible or requiring a user action depending on the significance of the message.

 ## License